vanmeeter/com.giadc.digitaltoolbox/README.md

   - multiple disclaimers:
     + user will have to option to choose which click through is used on which disclaimer(radio buttons)
   - widgets may be on same page
+  - footer needs to be copied over when changing pages
+  - get info needs to get disclaimer info

 + Reset
 + Widgets